Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The more you take responsibility for your past and present, the more you are able to create the future you seek."
+> "In any moment of decision, the best thing you can do is the right thing.
+The worst thing you can do is nothing."
-> — **Celestine Chua**
+> — **Theodore Roosevelt**

 ---